drin/research/readings/by-course/cse200/tinydb.review.md

-What are the main contributions of the paper?
-(1 paragraph) What are its strengths and weaknesses?
-(1-2 paragraphs) Comment on the approach / methodology / design aspects of the paper, taking into account the state-of-the-art at the time the paper was written.
+# Reading Review 2019-11-22

+&middot; by Aldrin Montana

+## TinyDB: An Acquisitional Query Processing System for Sensor Networks

+##### Main contributions

+    This paper details several aspects of acquisitional query processing (ACQP), which addresses query processing in an environment with many resource-constrained sensors that are able to intelligently, and with precise control, choose when and how data is acquired.

+##### Strengths and weaknesses

+    (1-2 paragraphs)

+##### Methodology

+    text

-How significant are the contributions of the paper or the potential impact of the paper in its field?
+##### Impact of the paper in its field

-How scientifically sound is their evaluation methodology and their results?
+    text

+##### Evaluation

+    text

+##### Relevance

     Describe an idea on how you might extend or improve upon the work reported in the paper, and/or how the work might inspire you to apply the findings to another application, or generalize it to a broader formulation, etc.